AviatrixSystems/Docs/HowTos/Migration_From_Marketplace.rst

  .. attention::
       Make sure you already have subscribed to the AMI that you want to migrate to.
 Please refer to the `Subscribe to an Aviatrix AMI </StartUpGuides/aviatrix-cloud-controller-startup-guide.html#step-1-subscribe-to-an-aviatrix-ami>`__  for details.

 Launch a new Aviatrix Controller.
-Please see the `AWS Startup Guide </StartUpGuides/aviatrix-cloud-controller-startup-guide.html#step-1-subscribe-to-an-aviatrix-ami>`__ for steps.
+Please see the `AWS Startup Guide </StartUpGuides/aviatrix-cloud-controller-startup-guide.html#step-1-subscribe-to-an-aviatrix-ami>`__ for instructions.

 .. note::